jhosm/cimaestro/README.txt

 After checking out the source (git@github.com:jhosm/cimaestro.git), run:

+  $ If you're on Windows, make sure you've installed DevKit.
-  $ bundle install, on the home directory
+  $ ruby ./helpers/installbundledgems.rb i, on the project's home directory
   $ rake verify_rcov, and all the tests should pass

 To create a new cimaestro gem:
   $ Make sure Manifest.txt contains all the files to be contained in the gem
   $ At the CIMaestro project root directory:
-    $ Do a "bundler pack" (check bundler site for more info)
+    $ Do a "bundle pack" (check bundler site for more info)
     $ run "rake gem", and the gem file will be in the "pkg" directory.

 == LICENSE: